Wednesday 19th August

 By the end of a rain affected day, they had found an edge of a patch of stones that were at angles rather than lying flat.

-Chris and Patrick continued to work on the eastern and southern edge of the collection of stones (F22) in the centre of the circular feature to try to find both the sides of the stones and if they are in a pit.
+Chris and Patrick continued to work on the eastern and southern edge of Feature F22 (the strange arrangement of stones at the centre of our stone circle feature) to try to find both the sides of the stones and if they are in a pit.

 As it rained very heavily over lunch and the area was flooded, Chris and Patrick removed some of the top smaller stones on the eastern side.
 The exercise was recorded on video so that the position of each stone could be recorded.
 This exposed the large block (see last week) which looked as if it had at some point moved away from the side of the collection of stones.